-State and community colleges have a responsibility and role in strengthening economic development within their service area.
+4 State and community colleges have a responsibility and role in strengthening economic development within their service area.

 - a.
 Economic growth and recovery of a region will remain highly dependent on strong collaborations between local communities, economic development agencies, and various public/private organizations such as universities, state and community colleges, school districts, and business and industry. - b.
-State and community college-industry partnerships support alignment between academic credentials and job requirements.
-Cultivating successful partnerships is recognized as an effective way to prepare and train the local workforce for emerging job opportunities. - c.
+State and community college-industry partnerships support alignment between academic credentials and employment requirements.
+Such partnerships are recognized as an effective way to prepare and train the local workforce through work-based learning opportunities. - c.
 The College will provide leadership and help create opportunities to facilitate innovation and economic development in the communities it serves. - d.
 Degrees for jobs will remain a high priority of the governor and the legislative body.